Skip to main content

 A Compact program interacts with its public state by invoking operations upon the ledger or ledger state types.
 There are two different forms of ledger calls.

 Ledger ADT operations are operations on the program's public ledger state.
-They are invoked by expressions of the form ledger.member.op(e, ...).... where ledger is a reserved word, member is the name of a member of the program's public ledger, and .op(e, ...).... are a sequence of zero or more ledger ADT operation invocations where each op is the name of a ledger ADT operation and each e, ... is a sequence of zero or more comma-separated argument expressions.
+They are invoked by expressions of the form member.op(e, ...)...., where member is a ledger field name (declared via a ledger field declaration) and .op(e, ...).... are a sequence of zero or more ledger ADT operation invocations, where each op is the name of a ledger ADT operation and each e, ... is a sequence of zero or more comma-separated argument expressions.

 expr ledger ledger-accessor